 C. debeauxii may be present, on more calcareous soils or introduced via seed or building rubble; it was formerly considered to be C nigra subsp. nemoralis.

 Centaurea jacea (Brown Knapweed) has brown phyllaries and is a very rare alien species.
 There is only one VC55 record from Evington in 2018, but it may be introduced in wildflower mixes.
 Its hybrid with C. nigra (C. x gerstlaureri) has dark brown phyllaries and has not been found in VC55.

 See the Identification Aid below for help on separating the Centaurea nigra look-alikes.

-You need to examine the phyllaries along the mid-line of the inflorescence only
+To identify Centaurea you need to examine the phyllaries along the mid-line of the inflorescence only.

 Roadsides, flower meadows, hedgebanks and waste ground.